cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 graphRelaySync( Relay, peerID, chainID, null, selector(field:=`ChainID`contractJSON));

-8. mining by following the most difficult chain: if received `ChainID`ContractResultStateRoot/`ChainID`contractJSON shows a more difficult chain than `ChainID`SafetyContractResultStateRoot/`ChainID`contractJSON/`difficulty`, then verify this chain's transactions for ONEWEEK range.

- if not be able to find a more difficult chain than current "difficulty" for 3 x blockTime, then assume verifiation successful, to generate a new state on own last block, reflexing 3x time, then next miners will be in lower difficulty.
+8. mining by following the most difficult chain: if received `ChainID`ContractResultStateRoot/`ChainID`contractJSON shows a more difficult chain than `ChainID`SafetyContractResultStateRoot/`ChainID`contractJSON/`difficulty`, then verify this chain's transactions for ONEWEEK range. for some Key value, it will need graphRelaySync to get data from the new root supplying peer. if not be able to find a more difficult chain than current "difficulty" for 3 x blockTime, then assume verifiation successful, to generate a new state on own last block, reflexing 3x time, then next miners will be in lower difficulty.

 9. If verification succesful, database_update(`ChainID`SafetyContractResultStateRoot, `ChainID`ContractResultStateRoot), go to step (5) to get a new state prediction; Else go to step (7)